philippbosch/hyper-dark-macos/README.md

-# hyperterm-dark-macos
+# hyper-dark-macos

 ![theme in action](https://cloud.githubusercontent.com/assets/57509/17278885/d68f4526-5767-11e6-9a41-a1c3f99dd8a6.png)

-A theme for Hyperterm that pairs nicely with macOS dark mode.
+A theme for hyper that pairs nicely with macOS dark mode.
 Most colors are taken from the [smyck color scheme](http://color.smyck.org/).

 ## Installation

-Add `"hyperterm-dark-macos"` to the plugins array in your `.hyperterm.js` and reload hyperterm to install it!
+Add `"hyper-dark-macos"` to the plugins array in your `.hyper.js` and reload hyper to install it!

 # License